deusExMac/WebScraper/README.md

    * ``rulePreconditions`` list of json object literals representing one or more preconditions.
 Preconditons specify conditions the entire page must hold before applying the rule.
 Depending on the ``rulePreconditionType``,  if page preconditions hold (i.e. return True) rule is applied; if they do not hold (i.e. return False), rule is not applied and an empty value for the rule is returned.
 Preconditions are json object literals with the following fields:
        * ``ecName`` String.
 Name of precondition.
 Precondition names must be unique.
 Precondition names are not required except when preconditionss must be referenced in EVAL expressions.
        * ``ecCSSSelector`` string.
-CSS expression.
+CSS selector.
 Specifies the element whose text that is to be checked.
 Currently page preconditions can only check the text of html elements.
        * ``ecTextCondition`` string.
 Regular expression.
 The regular expression the text of element specifid in ``ecCSSSelector`` must match.
 If matched, precondition returns True, if not precondition returns False.

+   * ``ruleCSSSelector`` String.
+CSS selector.
+The actual CSS selector extracting the rule's data from the page.
+Must have a value as this is the central extraction specification defining the rule.
+If empty, nothing is extracted.
+Defaults to empty string.
+Extracted data maybe one string value or a list of string values.

+ruleTargetAttribute